 See below for more information about Joy's books, and for links to learn more about each one and where you can purchase them.

 (Harold Shaw Publishers, 1997) A collection of stories, poems and essays which The Chicago Tribune described this way: “Written with much heart and wit, this little gem of a book touches on the ordinary and profound experiences that make up a woman’s life . . . a poignant and satisfying collection . . . funny and sad, inspiring and awfully surprising.”

-(WaterBrook/ Random House, 2007) Life for Joy and her husband, Todd Lake, was becoming increasingly chaotic with two careers, numerous re-locations for Todd’s work, two young biological children and the adoption of a baby girl from China.
+(WaterBrook/ Random House, 2007) Life for Joy and her husband, Todd Lake, was becoming increasingly chaotic with two careers, numerous re-locations for Todd’s work, two young biological children, and the adoption of a baby girl from China.
 Joy’s nearly-manic need to ask everyone around her about how they managed— or not— to balance kids and career led to her third book.
 Publishers Weekly called the book, “refreshing for its social conscience,” and written with “sharp humor and snappy prose.”

-In fall 2015, Belmont University launched its 125th anniversary history, From Here to Anywhere, which Joy authored--aided by an amazing team of folks who sorted through archives, helped track down facts, sorted through hundreds of pictures....
+In fall 2015, Belmont University launched its 125th anniversary history, From Here to Anywhere, which Joy authored–aided by an amazing team of folks who sorted through archives, helped track down facts, sorted through hundreds of pictures....
 Thank you, Belmont, for the privilege of working on this story of a university that not survived but thrived against all the odds!